A new video reveals what traumatic brain injury looks like on the cellular level

 Franck and his colleagues plan to continue this research to explore possible new treatment options for traumatic brain injury.
 For instance, an inhaler that sends a blast of cold air to the brain seems promising, as cooling the brain cells can prevent damage from developing, Franck said.

-has been examined in previous clinical studies, and new research detailing the benefits of cooling brain cells may publish this year, Franck said.
+This hypothermia approach has been examined in previous clinical studies, and new research detailing the benefits of cooling brain cells may publish this year, Franck said.

 “This is sort of futuristic, but one of the thoughts would be, imagine you have something as big as an asthma inhaler in your hand with two prongs, and if there was concern someone had suffered a concussion, you would inject that, and essentially it would be cold air traveling through the blood vessels in your brain and cool the tissue down just long enough at the right time point,” he said.
 “This is the sort of thing that we are screening for right now in my lab.”

 The new study suggests that using the “inhaler” within six hours after a concussion-causing blow to the head might be that ideal timepoint.

 “Common misconception about concussion is that injury stops immediately after the blow to the head, but the microscopic changes continue to develop over hours, leading to an enlarging zone of injury,” said Dr. Wayne Sebastianelli, a professor of orthopedics at Penn State University and medical director at Penn State Sports Medicine, who was not involved in the new study.